awsdocs/aws-iot-docs/developerguide/custom-authorizer.md

 Context
 Information derived after validating the token that is made available in [AWS IoT rules engine SQL statements](https://docs.aws.amazon.com/iot/latest/developerguide/iot-substitution-templates.html) and [IAM/AWS IoT policy variables](https://docs.aws.amazon.com/iot/latest/developerguide/policy-variables.html)\.

 You must grant permission to the AWS IoT service principal to invoke the Lambda function that implements the custom authentication/authorization logic\.
-You can do this with the following CLI command:
+You can do this with the following AWS CLI command:

 aws lambda add\-permission \-\-function\-name *<lambda\_function\_name>* \-\-statement\-id *<unique\_identifier\_string>* \-\-action 'lambda:InvokeFunction' \-\-principal iot\.amazonaws\.com \-\-source\-arn arn:aws:iot:*<your\-aws\-region>*:*<account\_id>*: authorizer/*<authorizer\-name>*

-The add\-permission CLI command takes the following parameters:
+The add\-permission command takes the following parameters:

 `function-name`
 The name of the Lambda function to which you are granting invocation permission\.